Pavneet-Sing/room-demo-repo/README.md

 PRs are welcome though for major changes, raise an issue otherwise
 1. Fork the repo
-2. Create a new branch and commit your changes
+2. Create a new branch e.g. feature/feature-name, issue/issue-name
+3. Ccommit your changes
-3. Create a PR against `dev` branch.
+4. Raise a PR

 License
 -----------